Ankitz007/design-patterns-archive/software/behavioral/observer/README.md

 ## Key Characteristics

-- **Loose Coupling**
+**Loose Coupling** 🧩

-  The subject and observers only know each other's interfaces, not concrete implementations.
+- The subject and observers only know each other's interfaces, not concrete implementations.
-  _Benefit: Enhances modularity and maintainability._
+  **Benefit:** Enhances modularity and maintainability.

-- **Dynamic Relationships**
+**Dynamic Relationships** 🔄

-  Observers can be added/removed at runtime without affecting the subject.
+- Observers can be added/removed at runtime without affecting the subject.
-  _Benefit: Increases flexibility and adaptability._
+  **Benefit:** Increases flexibility and adaptability.

-- **Automatic Updates**
+**Automatic Updates** ⚡

-  Observers get notified whenever the subject's state changes, no manual effort needed.
+- Observers get notified whenever the subject's state changes, no manual effort needed.
-  _Benefit: Real-time synchronization and minimal risk of outdated data._
+  **Benefit:** Real-time synchronization and minimal risk of outdated data.

-- **Broadcast Communication**
+**Broadcast Communication** 📢

-  The subject iterates over all observers and calls a common update method.
+- The subject iterates over all observers and calls a common update method.
-  _Benefit: Efficient and consistent notification to all dependents._
+  **Benefit:** Efficient and consistent notification to all dependents.

 ## When to Use?

 ✅ **Multiple components need to stay in sync with shared data**
-_Example: Weather station pushing updates to apps, displays, and websites._
+**Example:** Weather station pushing updates to apps, displays, and websites.

 ✅ **Real-time event-driven updates are required**
-_Example: Stock trading platforms pushing live updates._
+**Example:** Stock trading platforms pushing live updates.

 ✅ **Publish/subscribe communication**
-_Example: Chat server broadcasting messages to all group members._
+**Example:** Chat server broadcasting messages to all group members.

 ✅ **Separation of data logic and UI**
-_Example: To-do list apps updating UI when tasks are modified._
+**Example:** To-do list apps updating UI when tasks are modified.

 ## When NOT to Use?

 ❌ **Observer relationships are too complex**
-_Hard to debug when observers depend on multiple subjects._
+Hard to debug when observers depend on multiple subjects.

 ❌ **Extremely frequent updates where performance is critical**
-_May lead to performance bottlenecks ("update storm")._
+May lead to performance bottlenecks ("update storm").

 ❌ **Updates are rare and real-time isn't needed**
-_Polling might be simpler and more efficient._
+Polling might be simpler and more efficient.

 ❌ **Observers can trigger updates back to subjects**
-_Risks infinite loops due to circular dependencies._
+Risks infinite loops due to circular dependencies.

 ❌ **Tight synchronization or specific ordering needed**
-_Observer pattern doesn't guarantee notification order or precise timing._
+Observer pattern doesn't guarantee notification order or precise timing.

 ## Code Example